 eSomethin will not engage in plagiarism in any form.

-In the interest of representing a broad range of views, eSomethin staff will make efforts to avoid having a staff member interviewing his or her friends or classmates whenever possible and instead will seek out a broad range of sources for any story.
+In the interest of representing a broad range of views, eSomethin staff will make efforts to avoid having a staff member interview his or her friends or classmates when possible; instead, eSomethin will seek out a broad range of sources for site content.

 Staff members will strive to correct any error before publication – and will correct errors after posting when necessary; if the editorial board determines a significant error has been published, a formal correction will appear on the site and remain as a part of the site’s permanent archive.
 To submit a correction, email firstname.lastname@example.org.